Research continues to be top priority of Kentucky Small Grain Growers

 The Kentucky Small Grain Growers Association and Kentucky Small Grain Promotion Council is interested in reviewing research proposals from any institution that engages in small grain research.

-Deadline for 2017/2018 projects is July 7, 2017 and will be considered on August 9, 2017.
-Investigators should be prepared to present their proposals at the August meeting.
+Deadline for 2018/2019 projects is July 7, 2017 and will be considered on August 9, 2018.
+Investigators should be prepared to present their proposals at the August meeting, in Elizabethtown.

 Contact us for additional information.